Sculling and Rowing in the Community

 John has been Chairman since the founding of the Club in 1998.
 He has a history in rowing back to St Ewards School and then at Wallingford R.C

-Amelia is Director of Rowing and comes with a rowing history back to her school days at the Dragon School in Oxford.
-Amelia was our 1st employee.
+Alice is Director of Rowing and has a rowing history back to her school days at Oxford High School with Hinksey, and with UCL and Oxford University.

 Andrew is a solicitor and is Company Secretary. he also has a long background in rowing and is a current member of Wallingford Rowing Club.